AkshatJain20092002/News-Classifier/README.md

 Stopword Removal: Commonly occurring words (stopwords) that do not contribute much to the classification will be removed.

-Porter Stemming: Words will be reduced to their base or root form using Porter stemming to reduce feature dimensionality.
+Lemmatization : Words will be reduced to their base or root form using lemmatization to reduce feature dimensionality.

-TF-IDF (Term Frequency-Inverse Document Frequency): The text data will be converted into numerical vectors using the TF-IDF technique, which captures the importance of each word in the documents relative to the entire corpus.
+### Exploratory Data Analysis (EDA)
+EDA provides insights into the dataset's characteristics and distributions.
+We conduct analyses such as bigram frequency, word frequency mapping, word cloud visualization, and KDE plot for word tokens.

+### Vectorization
+Two vectorization techniques, Bag of Words and TF-IDF, are employed to prepare the data for classification tasks.
+The accuracies of these techniques are compared for classification purposes.

+### POS Tagging and Fake News Detection
+We delve into POS tagging using NLTK and apply various machine learning models for fake news detection.
+Models include Naive Bayes, LSTM, RNN, and Bidirectional LSTM.
+Performance metrics such as confusion matrices are presented to evaluate the effectiveness of each model.

 ### Models:
 Logistic Regression Model,
 Passive Aggressive Classifier Model
+Naive Bayes Model
+LSTM
+RNN
+Bidirectional LSTM